lizard-demon/bhopblox/README.md

 - Simplifies the data flow for better performance and maintainability

 ### Future Development
-- 🔄 **Enhanced Voxel Content**: Expanded voxel world environments and interactive block elements within the engine state
-- 🔄 **Advanced Engine Features**: Enhanced movement and interaction capabilities within the WebAssembly voxel engine
+- 🔄 **Advanced Movement Mechanics**: Enhanced bunny hopping physics with additional speedrunning techniques like wall-riding and momentum tricks
-- 🔄 **World-Specific Features**: Unique mechanics and content tailored to each of the 6 voxel worlds (Crystal Cave, Sky Islands, etc.)
+- 🔄 **Multiple Speedrun Worlds**: Expanded collection of unique voxel worlds each with different speedrunning challenges and optimal routes
+- 🔄 **Tournament System**: Organized speedrunning competitions with brackets, prizes, and community events
+- 🔄 **Replay System**: Record and share speedrun attempts with ghost data for comparing routes and techniques

 ---

 ## Summary

-**BhopBlox** is a fully functional Minecraft-style 3D adventure game that runs natively within Reddit posts.
+**BhopBlox** is a fully functional 3D voxel speedrunning game that runs natively within Reddit posts.
 The game currently provides:

+- ✅ **Competitive speedrunning gameplay** with bunny hopping mechanics and precision timing system
+- ✅ **Community leaderboards** with real-time competition and personal best tracking
+- ✅ **World remixing system** for creating custom speedrunning challenges with personalized titles and descriptions
+- ✅ **High-performance WebAssembly 3D engine** optimized for smooth speedrunning gameplay
+- ✅ **Advanced movement physics** including momentum conservation and air acceleration techniques
-- ✅ **Complete Minecraft-style interface** with authentic stone-textured panels, dirt/grass backgrounds, and pixelated styling
+- ✅ **Authentic Minecraft-style interface** with pixelated styling and responsive design
-- ✅ **6 unique voxel worlds** to browse and select from with detailed descriptions and author information
-- ✅ **WebAssembly voxel engine** that loads successfully, displays a 3D canvas with world data and player state loaded, providing immersive voxel exploration
-- ✅ **Sophisticated generative windchime audio system** with procedural bell-like tones in extended pentatonic scales and contextual sound effects
-- ✅ **Full Reddit integration** with Redis-backed world database and seamless user authentication
+- ✅ **Social integration** with automatic Reddit post creation for remixed worlds and community sharing
-- ✅ **Cross-platform responsive design** with mobile-optimized interface that maintains block aesthetics
-- ✅ **Community leaderboard system** with player tracking and exploration progress
+- ✅ **Cross-platform support** optimized for both desktop precision and mobile accessibility

-The game is currently in its **3D voxel exploration phase**, providing an immersive block-themed world selection experience with 3D voxel world exploration, player state management, and community leaderboard integration.
+The game is currently in its **competitive speedrunning phase**, providing a complete bunny hopping experience with 3D voxel navigation, leaderboard competition, and community-driven content creation through the world remixing system.